 La Plata County Emergency Management works with multiple partners, as a collaborative effort, a group of professionals meet biweekly to determine the need to implement fire restrictions.
 The coordinating group may meet more frequent than biweekly depending on weather and drought conditions.
 Ensure that you and your family as well as neighbors, are signed up for CodeRED to receive evacuation notices and other updates via cell phone or email: http://bit.ly/CodeRed_signup.

-(b) Smoking, except within an enclosed vehicle or building, in a developed recreation site, or while stopped in an area that is at least 3 feet in diameter that is barren or cleared of all flammable vegetation; and
+- Smoking, except in an enclosed vehicle or building, a developed recreation site, or while stopped in an area at least six (6) feet in diameter that is barren or cleared of all flammable material;

 - Operating a chainsaw without a United States Department of Agriculture or Society of Automotive Engineers approved spark arrester properly installed and in effective working order, a chemical pressurized fire extinguisher kept with the operator, and one (1) round point shovel with an overall length of at least thirty-five (35) inches readily available for use;

 - Welding or operating acetylene or other torch with open flame except in cleared areas of at least ten (10) feet in diameter and in possession of a chemical pressurized fire extinguisher;

 - The use of tracer ammunition or any ammunition with an incendiary component, and the use of novel explosive shooting targets with Tannerite or other similar substances, that would explode and create heat or fire upon impact; and

 - Any other activity that poses a significant risk of starting a fire.

 The fire restrictions in this Executive Order do not include fires in:

 - Constructed, permanent fire pits or fire grates within developed camp and picnic grounds or recreation sites;